The Polish topology of the isometry group of the infinite dimensional hyperbolic space: Introduction

-where $H_\xi$ is the kernel of the Busemann homomorphism $\beta_\xi\colon G_\xi\to\R$.
-Actually $H_\xi$ is isomorphic to $\Isom(\mathcal{H})$ and so is extremely amenable as well (Lemma~\ref{isomext}).
+Actually, the group $H_\xi$ is isomorphic to $\Isom(\mathcal{H})$ and so is extremely amenable as well (Lemma~\ref{isomext}).
 In particular, for any minimal $G_\xi$-flow $M$, $H_\xi$ acts trivially and thus $M$ is an $\R$-flow.
 Let $M(\R)$ be the universal minimal flow of the reals.
 Let us denote by $S(M(\R))$ the completion of the suspension of the action $G_\xi\action M(\R)$ with respect to some natural uniform structure.
 This construction is detailed in Section \ref{umf}.
+Essentially, it is obtained in the following way: the group $G$ acts on $M(\R)\times G/G_\xi$ via